Religion

 Question: Reflect on the significance of seeing the OT as an unfolding story.

-The Old Testament regarding God’s promises to Abram is chock-full of the unfolding of the greatest choice, promises, and their fulfillment of all time.
+The Old Testament regarding God’s promises to Abram is chock-full of the unfolding of the greatest choice, promises, and their fulfilment of all time.
 OT is also essential in the understanding of God’s attempts to deal with the problem of sin in the world through Abram so that he could establish His just and equitable kingdom on earth.
-The remaining chapters in Genesis reflect the significance of the fulfillment of these essential promises.
-The theme of God’s promises to Abram is evident in His third promise the ‘restored blessing’ to free people from the sin Adam and Eve made which resulted in God’s curse.
-God’s third promise to Abram with the term “blessing” was to restore humanity’s original purpose of freeing from sin and be blessed.
+The remaining chapters in Genesis reflect the significance of the fulfilment of these essential promises.
+The theme of God’s promises to Abram is evident in His third promise, the ‘restored blessing’ to free people from the sins Adam and Eve committed, which resulted in God’s curse.
+God’s third promise to Abram, which used the term “blessing,” was to restore humanity’s original purpose of freeing from sin and being blessed.
 (Selman, 1989)

-To conclude, from God’s restraining Adam and Eve entering Heaven to a special call to Abram for leaving the country to restore blessing, it is evident that God loves His creation a lot and wants to save us all from the problem and consequences of sin.
-The true followers of Abram are able to see throughout the unfolding of the Old Testament how God made progressive work to fulfill promises, He made to Abram.
-Indeed, these promises had a redemptive and fascinating history for Abram who had no homeland and no descendent.
+To conclude, from God’s restraining Adam and Eve entering Heaven to a special call to Abram for leaving the country to restore blessing, it is evident that God loves His creation a lot and wants to save us all from the problems and consequences of sin.
+The true followers of Abram are able to see throughout the unfolding of the Old Testament how God made progressive work to fulfil promises He made to Abram.
+Indeed, these promises had a redemptive and fascinating history for Abram, who had no homeland and no descendants.

 References